Acidburn0zzz/design/AstSemantics.md

 Each function has a fixed, pre-declared number of local variables which occupy a single index space local to the function.
 Parameters are addressed as local variables.
-Local variables do not have addresses and are not aliased in the globals or memory.
+Local variables do not have addresses and are not aliased by linear memory.
 Local variables have local types and are initialized to the appropriate zero value for their type at the beginning of the function, except parameters which are initialized to the values of the arguments passed to the function.